bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 }
 ```

-Refer to the [Events](#comp-ref-b-modal) section of this documentation pagefor the full list of
+Refer to the [Events](#comp-ref-b-modal) section of this documentation for the full list of events
-events emitted.
+emitted.

 ## Accessibility